-This morning, transfer 2 and a half hours to Mt Fuji and the Fuji Five Lakes area.
-The region is spectacular with the calm waters of the five lakes, formed by past volcanic eruptions, reflecting Fuji's picture-perfect cone.

-Take a 3-hour easy walk around the base of this iconic mountain, through alpine forest.
-Take a short transfer to your hotel and check in for your overnight stay.
+This morning, drive approximately 2.5-3 hours to reach Mt Fuji and the spectacular Fuji Five Lakes area.
+Take a relaxed three-hour walk around the base of this iconic mountain, enjoying the forest scenery.
+Afterwards, transfer to your hotel and check in for your overnight stay.